 描述

-Peyraguey, whose name means hill, is an ancient barony acquired in the eighteenth century.
-In 1879 the domain was divided into two parts.
-One part was baptized Lafaurie-Peyraguey in homage to Monsieur Lafaurie, former owner, who gave prestige to the domain.
-The higher lands, on top of the hill Bommes, are called Clos Haut-Peyraguey.
-The meticulous care offered to the vineyard (16 hectares of Sauternes) allow, even in difficult times, where quality has to be extremely precise, to produce a Clos Haut-Peyraguey that deserves its name followed by the words "cru classé in 1855".
-The property belongs since 2012 to Bernard Magrez
+Peyraguey, whose name means hill, is an ancient barony acquired in the 18th century.
+In 1879, the domain was divided into two parts.
+One part was christened Lafaurie-Peyraguey in homage to Monsieur Lafaurie, the former owner, who brought prestige to the domain.
+The higher lands, at the top of the Bommes hill, are called Clos Haut-Peyraguey.
+The meticulous care given to the vineyard (16 hectares of Sauternes) makes it possible, even in difficult times when quality must be extremely precise, to produce a Clos Haut-Peyraguey that deserves its name followed by the mention 'cru classé in 1855'.
+The property has belonged to Bernard Magrez since 2012

 详情